Fringe theories about the Shroud of Turin: Speculations about early artworks and relics

 The Image of Edessa was reported to contain the image of the face of Jesus, and its existence is reported since the sixth century.
 Some have suggested a connection between the Shroud of Turin and the Image of Edessa.
 No legend connected with that image suggests that it contained the image of a beaten and bloody Jesus.
 It was said to be an image transferred by Jesus to the cloth in life.
 This image is generally described as depicting only the face of Jesus, not the entire body.
 Proponents of the theory that the Edessa image was actually the shroud, led by Ian Wilson, theorize that it was always folded in such a way as to show only the face, as recorded in the apocryphical Acts of Thaddeus from around that time, which say it was tradiplon – folded into four pieces.

 Ian Wilson, under 'Reconstructed Chronology of the Turin Shroud' recounts that the 'Doctrine of Addai' mentions a 'mysterious portrait' in connection with the healing of Abgar V. A similar story is recorded in Eusebius' History of the Church bk 1, ch 13, which does not mention the portrait.

 Three principal pieces of evidence are cited in favor of the identification with the shroud.
 Saint John of Damascus mentions the image in his anti-iconoclastic work On Holy Images, describing the Edessa image as being a "strip", or oblong cloth, rather than a square, as other accounts of the Edessa cloth hold.
 However, in his description, St. John still speaks of the image of Jesus' face when he was alive.

 In several articles, Daniel Scavone, professor emeritus of history at the University of Southern Indiana, puts forward a hypothesis which identifies the Shroud of Turin as the real object that inspires the romances of the Holy Grail.

-To the contrary, Averil Cameron, expert of late antique and Byzantine history at the University of Oxford, denies the possibility of the Turin shroud being identified with the Image of Edessa.
-Among the reasons are too big differences in the historical descriptions of the Image of Edessa compared to the shroud.
-The Image of Edessa has according to her its origin in the resistance to the Byzantine iconoclasm.